Dan Talevski: Songwriting

 Asides from working on his own original music, Dan has also contributed his skills to artists such as Robin Schulz on his single "Love Me Loud" as well as working on the gold selling single "House of Cards" by Tyler Shaw.
 Dan has also written songs for a number of pop artists such as Shawn Desman, Danny Fernandes, and the single "I Miss U" by Keshia Chanté.

+Personal Life

+Dan married Laura O'Reilly in October 2023.
+They have two children: a daughter, River, born in October 2020, and a son, Haven, born in September 2025.
+In November 2025, Dan and Laura were featured on season 2 of Old Enough! on TVO Kids.